UDASE-CHiME2023/reverberant-LibriCHiME-5-metadata/data_creation.md

-# LibriCHiME dataset
+# Reverberant LibriCHiME-5 dataset

 This document describes how the labeled data close to the target CHiME domain are generated.
-The LibriCHiME data are used for dev and eval only.
+The reverberant LibriCHiME-5 data are used for dev and eval only.

 ## Create metadata for the mixtures without reverberation